inspec/inspec/docs/resources/aws_security_groups.md

 ### group_name

 A string identifying a group.
 Since groups are contained in VPCs, group names are unique within the AWS account, but not across VPCs.

     # Examine the default security group in all VPCs
     describe aws_security_groups.where( group_name: 'default') do
       it { should exist }
     end

 ## Properties

+* `entries`, `group_ids`

+### entries

+Provides access to the raw results of the query.
+This can be useful for checking counts and other advanced operations.

+    # Allow at most 100 security groups on the account
+    describe aws_security_groups do
+      its('entries.count') { should be <= 100}
+    end

 ### group_ids